1wheel/roadtolarissa/source/_posts/2017-09-02-hurricane-how-to.md

 ## Finishing and beyond

 The published version has additional features like a legend, a replay button, tooltip that I snuck in and responsiveness.
-The code for all that is 4× longer than what I've included here and isn't nearly as polished:
+The code for all that is 4× longer than what's included here and isn't nearly as polished:

 ```javascript
 if (hour < 5) day = +day - 1